ucasir/NPRF/README.md

 ```
 python MODEL.py --fold fold_number temp_file_path
 ```
 You need to run 5-fold cross valiation, which can be automatically done by running the *runfold.sh* script.
 The temp file is a temporary file to write the result of the validation set in TREC format.
-One sample training log on TREC 1-3 dataset is provided for reference, see [sample_log](https://github.com/ucasir/NPRF/blob/master/sample_log).
+A training log sample on the first fold of TREC 1-3 dataset is provided for reference, see [sample_log](https://github.com/ucasir/NPRF/blob/master/sample_log).
 ### Evaluation
 After training, the evaluation result of each fold is retained in the result path as you specify in the MODEL_config.py file.
 One can simply run `cat *res >> merge_file` to merge results from all folds.
 Thereafter, run the [trec_eval](https://trec.nist.gov/trec_eval/) script to evaluate your model.